nuxt-community/nuxtent-module/docs/content/Configuration.md

 # Parser Options

-You can also configure additional processing to be used Nuxtent parsers.
+You can also configure additional processing to be used by Nuxtent parsers.

 Currently, this is only exposed for the `markdown` parser, exposed via `parser.md`.